seppinho/mutserve/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/mtdnaserver.svg?style=social&label=Follow)](https://twitter.com/mtdnaserver)

 Mutation-Server Core is a Java library to detect heteroplasmic and homoplasmic sites in mtDNA data.
-It is especially used within the cloud service [mtDNA-Server](https://mtdna-server.uibk.ac.at) based on [Cloudgene](https://github.com/genepi/cloudgene).
+It is especially used for [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability, Mutation-Server Core is parallelized with Hadoop MapReduce but is also available as a standalone tool.

 ## mtDNA-Server
 The recommended way to execute mtDNA-Server is described [here](https://github.com/seppinho/mtdna-server-workflow).
-It executes the mtDNA-Server workflow and is based on this library.
+It executes the mtDNA-Server workflow using [Cloudgene](https://github.com/genepi/cloudgene) and is based on this library.

 ## Standalone Tool
 Execute the following steps to run Mutation-Server as a standalone tool: